 A mashup of mystery, romance and adventure, Deviant Desire is set in an imaginary London of 1888.
 The first in an on-going series, it takes the theme of loyalty and friendship in a world where homosexuality is a crime.
 Secrets must be kept, lovers must be protected, and for Archer and Silas, it marks the start of their biggest adventure – love.

-Part two of The Clearwater Mysteries, this story continues directly from ‘Deviant Desire.’
+The story continues directly from ‘Deviant Desire.’

 An intercepted telegram, a coded invitation and the threat of exposure.
 Viscount Clearwater must once again put his life on the line to defend his reputation.
 The mystery is complicated by the arrival of a new servant experiencing the confusion of first gay love, and Archer’s feelings towards his recently fired footman.